chadland/chadland.github.io/temp.md

 ![alt text](https://adeshpande3.github.io/assets/Cover.png "Illustration of convolutional nets")

-Convolutional networks convolutional (LeCun, 1989), also known as neural networks or CNNs, are a specialized kind of neural network for processing data that has a known, grid-like topology.
+Convolutional networks (LeCun, 1989), also known as neural networks or CNNs, are a specialized kind of neural network for processing data that has a known, grid-like topology.
 Examples include time-series data, which can be thought of as a 1D grid taking samples at regular time intervals, and image data, which can be thought of as a 2D grid of pixels.
 Convolutional networks have been tremendously successful in practical applications.
 The name “convolutional neural network” indicates that the network employs a mathematical operation called convolution.
 Convolution is a specialized kind of linear operation.
 Convolutional networks are simply neural networks that use convolution in place of general matrix multiplication in at least one of their layers. <cite>[ Deep Learning, Ian Goodfellow, Yoshua Bengio, and Aaron Courville][1]</cite>

 ###The Convolution Operation

 I remember from one of my Digital Signal Processing Courses back in the stone age that convolution was used to discretize analog signals.
-My simple analogy to this operation is a weighted average sample of the signal over some time steps, we do this do cancel out noise and to get a more stable signal.
+My simple analogy to this operation is a weighted average sample of the signal over some time steps, we did this to cancel out noise and to get a more stable signal.

 ![alt text](http://www.sciweavers.org/download/Tex2Img_1484476324.jpg "Equation convolution")

-, where w is a probability density function, x is our signal, t is a time index that can take only integer values and a the number of time steps with want to average over
+, where w is a probability density function, x is our signal, t is a time index that can take only integer values and a the number of time steps we want to average over

 The convolution operation is typically denoted like this (with an asterix):